snosratiershad/keypub/README.md

 The project is built in Go and uses SQLite for data storage.
 Key components:

 - SSH server implementation using [`gliderlabs/ssh`](https://github.com/gliderlabs/ssh)
-- Email verification using Resend API
+- Email verification using SMTP or Resend API
 - Rate limiting with EWMA ([Exponentially Weighted Moving Average](https://dotat.at/@/2024-09-02-ewma.html))
 - Privacy-focused permission system